Untitled (93)

 We have published the new Electricity Connection Policy – Generation and System Services (ECP-GSS), that will provide greater clarity and an improved process for accelerated permitting for connection to the electricity network for both large-scale and small-scale projects.

-This will support security of supply, accelerated delivery of Ireland’s renewable electricity targets, including carbon budget and sectoral emissions ceilings and the optimal use of the existing and future grid infrastructure to deliver value to the consumer through the regular processing of connection offers for renewable electricity and other technologies.
+This will support security of supply, accelerated delivery of Ireland’s renewable electricity targets, including carbon budget and sectoral emissions ceilings, and the optimal use of existing and future grid infrastructure.
+This will deliver value to the consumer through the regular processing of connection offers for renewable electricity and other technologies.

 Current Connection Policy